Winnie the Pooh (franchise): A Very Merry Pooh Year (2002)

-Springtime with Roo (2004)
+Winnie the Pooh: Springtime with Roo (2004)

-Springtime with Roo (also known as Winnie the Pooh: Springtime with Roo) is a 2004 American direct-to-video Easter animated musical fantasy adventure comedy-drama film produced for Walt Disney Pictures by DisneyToon Studios, and animated by Toon City Animation in Manila, Philippines.
+Springtime with Roo (also known as Winnie the Pooh: Springtime with Roo) is a 2004 American animated direct-to-video Easter musical fantasy adventure comedy-drama film produced by DisneyToon Studios for Walt Disney Pictures, and animated by Toon City Animation in Manila, Philippines.

 The film features the characters from Disney's Winnie the Pooh franchise, based on the original characters from the books by A. A. Milne and E. H. Shepard.
 The story is loosely based on Charles Dickens' 1843 novella A Christmas Carol.

-Unlike the previous Winnie the Pooh direct-to-video films A Very Merry Pooh Year and Seasons of Giving, Springtime with Roo does not reuse any episodes from The New Adventures of Winnie the Pooh.
+Unlike the previous Winnie the Pooh direct-to-video animated films A Very Merry Pooh Year and Seasons of Giving, Springtime with Roo does not reuse any footage or episodes from the animated television series, The New Adventures of Winnie the Pooh.

 Roo gets excited about Easter, however, Rabbit instead declares the day "Spring Cleaning Day", hurt over when Tigger usurped him as leader of Easter the previous year.

 Pooh's Heffalump Halloween Movie (2005)

-Pooh's Heffalump Halloween Movie (also known as Pooh's Heffalump Halloween: The Movie) is a 2005 American animated direct-to-video Halloween fantasy adventure comedy-drama film produced by DisneyToon Studios and released by Walt Disney Pictures, featuring the characters from Disney's Winnie the Pooh franchise.
+Pooh's Heffalump Halloween Movie (also known as Pooh's Heffalump Halloween: The Movie) is a 2005 American animated direct-to-video Halloween fantasy adventure comedy-drama film produced by DisneyToon Studios and released by Walt Disney Pictures, featuring the characters from Disney's Winnie the Pooh franchise, based on the original characters from the books by A. A. Milne.
 The sequel to Pooh's Heffalump Movie, this was the final Winnie the Pooh film to be produced by DisneyToon Studios before they moved to Tinker Bell films.
 This release incorporates the short film Boo to You Too!
 Winnie the Pooh into the storyline.

 The film marked voice actor John Fiedler's final appearance as Piglet, as he died before completing his voice work (two and a half months before the film's release).
 Upon Fiedler's death, Travis Oates was brought in to finish the remaining scenes (and received credit for "additional voices") and became Piglet's new official voice actor.

+It was followed in the Winnie the Pooh animated film series by a television film, Pooh's Super Sleuth Christmas Movie, in 2007, based on the animated television series, My Friends Tigger & Pooh.

 On their first Halloween together, Roo and Lumpy gather the courage to search for the Gobloon, a creature that can turn victims into Jack-O-Lanterns, but grant wishes if capture.

 Super Sleuth Christmas Movie (2007)

-Super Sleuth Christmas Movie is a 2007 Christmas-themed featurette film directed by Don MacKinnon and David Hartman, based on the hit Playhouse Disney series My Friends Tigger & Pooh.
+Super Sleuth Christmas Movie is a 2007 American Christmas-themed featurette film directed by Don MacKinnon and David Hartman, based on the hit Playhouse Disney series My Friends Tigger & Pooh.
 The first film in the series, the film was released direct-to-video on November 20, 2007, and first aired on Playhouse Disney on December 6, 2008.

-Darby, Pooh Bear, and their friends work together to rescue Santa's lost reindeer-trainee, Holly.
+Darby, Pooh, Tigger, and their friends work together to rescue Santa's lost reindeer-trainee, Holly.